What is domestic abuse

 Forced Marriage Protection Orders

-Female genital mutilation (FGM), also known as female circumcision or female genital cutting.
-It is defined by the World Health Organisation (WHO) as "all procedures involving partial or total removal of the external female genitalia.
-Or other injury to the female genital organs for non-medical reasons".
-It is considered by many to be an extreme form of gender based violence because it has no medical necessity.
+Female genital mutilation (FGM) is illegal and also known as female circumcision or female genital cutting.
+It is defined by the World Health Organisation (WHO) as "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons."
+It is considered by many to be an extreme form of gender-based violence because it has no medical necessity.
 It has been illegal in the UK since 1985.
-Since 2003 anybody taking a child to be "cut" outside the UK faces up to 14 years in prison.
+Since 2003, anybody taking a child to be "cut" outside the UK faces up to 14 years in prison.

-Adolescent to Parent Violence and Abuse (APVA) is any behaviour used by a young person to control, dominate or coerce parents.
+Adolescent to parent violence and abuse (APVA) is any behaviour used by a young person to control, dominate, or coerce parents.
 It is intended to threaten and intimidate and puts family safety at risk.
-Whilst it is normal for adolescents to demonstrate healthy anger, conflict and frustration drawing their transition from childhood to adulthood.
+While it is normal for adolescents to demonstrate healthy anger, conflict, and frustration during their transition from childhood to adulthood, manipulation and threats are inappropriate behaviours.
 Anger should not be confused with violence.
 Violence is about a range of behaviours including non-physical acts aimed at achieving ongoing control over another person by instilling fear.

 Most abused parents have difficulty admitting even to themselves that their child is abusive.
-They feel ashamed, disappointed and humiliated and blame themselves for the situation, which has led to this imbalance of power.
+They feel ashamed, devastated, and humiliated.
+They might blame themselves for the situation, which has led to this imbalance of power.
 There is also an element of denial where parents convince themselves that their son or daughter’s behaviour is part of normal adolescent conduct.

-The Police and Crime Commissioner (PCC) have produced the following leaflet on Adolescent to Parent Violence - APV leaflet
+The Police and Crime Commissioner (PCC) have produced a leaflet on adolescent to parent violence.

 Domestic abuse in the lesbian, bisexual, gay and transgender community is a serious issue that is under reported.
 There are many parallels between LGBTQ+ people's experience of domestic abuse and that of heterosexual women, including the impact on the abused partner and the types of abuses such as emotional bullying, physical aggression, threats to harm the victim or other loved ones, social isolation, control of finances, extreme jealousy.
 However, there are a number of aspects that are unique to LGBTQ+ domestic abuse.